arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Kubernetes Service (EKS).md

 # Elastic Kubernetes Service (EKS)
 - Used to launch [[Concepts#Kubernetes|Kubernetes]] (**open-source**) clusters on AWS
 - Supports both EC2 and Fargate launch types
+- **CloudWatch Container Insights** can be configured to view metrics and logs for an EKS cluster in the CloudWatch console
 - Inside the EKS cluster, we have EKS nodes (EC2 instances) and EKS pods (tasks) within them.
 We can use a private or public load balancer to access these EKS pods.![[attachments/Pasted image 20220509235639.png]]

 ## Use case